Butler, Tennessee

 Butler is an unincorporated community in Johnson County in the northeastern corner of the U.S. state of Tennessee.
 It is located along the northern shore of Watauga Lake.

 Butler is served by a post office, assigned ZIP Code 37640.

 Demographics

+Butler first appeared in the 1910 U.S. census as a town of nearly 500 people.
+It would not appear in the 1950 census following the inundation of the town by the Watauga Lake in 1948.
+The community would later be made a CDP in the 2020 census, with a recording of 297 people.

 History

 The town was originally located on Roan Creek at its confluence with the Watauga River.
 Settlement began in 1768.
 For many years the community was called Smith's Mill for the gristmill that Ezekial “Zeke” Smith built on the bank of Roan Creek in 1820.
 After the Civil War, it was renamed in honor of Colonel Roderick R. Butler of Johnson County, who then represented the area in the state legislature and had been a commander in the 13th Tennessee Cavalry in the Union Army.

 Aenon Seminary, a secondary school, was established in Butler in 1871.
 It later became Holly Spring College, offering education up to a bachelor's degree, and enrolling as many as 200 students.
 In 1906 it was purchased by the Watauga Baptist Association, which renamed it Watauga Academy.
 It operated under that name until 1948, when the town was inundated by the formation of Watauga Lake.

 Butler was the birthplace of U.S. Congressmen B. Carroll Reece of Tennessee and Robert R. Butler of Oregon (grandson of the town's namesake).